 Unfortunately, what Dr. Whitfield says is no exaggeration.
 Over the past 30 years, the rate of childhood obesity has more than doubled in children and quadrupled in adolescents.

 These significant increases have led to a rise in obesity-related health conditions among children and adolescents.
-A 2007 population-based survey of 5-17-year-olds revealed that around 70% of obese children and adolescents have at least one risk factor for cardiovascular disease, and it has been well established that the condition can increase the risk of musculoskeletal diseases, diabetes and cancer.
+A 2007 population-based survey of 5-17-year-olds revealed that around 70% of children and adolescents with obesity have at least one risk factor for cardiovascular disease, and it has been well established that the condition can increase the risk of musculoskeletal diseases, diabetes and cancer.

 The effects of childhood obesity can persist well into adulthood, and there is global concern that if rates of childhood obesity continue to rise, so will the prevalence of related medical conditions.
 This will not only put the health of future generations at risk, but it will also put an enormous strain on the economy.